Compare any two graphics cards:

 Intro

-Compare those specs to the GeForce 9500 GT 512MB GDDR3, which features a clock speed of 550 MHz and a GDDR3 memory frequency of 800 MHz.
+Compare those specs to the GeForce 9500 GT 512MB GDDR3, which comes with a clock frequency of 550 MHz and a GDDR3 memory speed of 800 MHz.
 It also makes use of a 128-bit memory bus, and uses a 55 nm design.
-It features 32 SPUs, 16 Texture Address Units, and 8 Raster Operation Units.
+It is made up of 32 SPUs, 16 Texture Address Units, and 8 Raster Operation Units.

 Display Graphs